tinkerbell/tinkerbell.org/content/docs/troubleshooting/logging.md

 These parameters are pushed into Tinkerbell ecosystem via below environment variables from the host.

 ```
 LOG_DRIVER                   # Defines the type of log driver like syslog or fluentd, journald etc
-LOG_SERVER_ADDRESS_TYPE  # Defines the type of log server-address type like syslog-address or fluentd-address etc
+LOG_OPT_SERVER_ADDRESS_TYPE  # Defines the type of log server-address type like syslog-address or fluentd-address etc
-LOG_SERVER_ADDRESS       # Defines the IP address of log server
+LOG_OPT_SERVER_ADDRESS       # Defines the IP address of log server
-LOG_TAG                  # Defines the tag which will be marked on the Tinkerbell containers
+LOG_OPT_TAG                  # Defines the tag which will be marked on the Tinkerbell containers
 ```

 As of now, we are supporting `server_address` and `tag` log-opts but in next releases, we will support other log-opts as well.
 Moreover, we would also like to understand the use case of other log-opts before adding them, specifically how they can improve the centralized logging as a feature.